apigee-127/usergrid-swagger/help.md

 # - 'quota' is the name of the provider that must be used to reference this configuration for a specific resource/operation
 # - 'provider' specifies the provider type within Volos.js that will be used.
 #     Options are:
-#     - "volos-cache-memory"
+#     - "volos-quota-memory"
-#     - "volos-cache-apigee"
+#     - "volos-quota-apigee"
-#     - "volos-cache-redis"
+#     - "volos-quota-redis"
 # - 'options' specifies the options to configure the cache provider.
 Options may be specific to the type of provider.
   quota:
     provider: "volos-quota-memory"